ESIPFed/science-on-schema.org/guides/Dataset.md

 ![Variables](/assets/diagrams/dataset/dataset_variables.svg "Dataset - Variables")

 This recommendation outlines several tiers of variable description.
-Tier 1 is the simplest, with other tiers adding recommendations for additional content (Tier 2 and 3), and dealing with variables with non-numeric values (Tier 4).
-Advanced recommendations are included for variables whose values are structured objects (e.g. json objects, arrays, gridded data) or are references to external value representations.
+Tier 1 is the simplest, with other tiers adding recommendations for additional content (Tier 2 and 3).
+Tier 4 includes recommendations for describing variables with with non-numeric  or enumerated (controlled vocabulary) values.
+See [Advanced Publishing Techniques](#advanced-publishing-techniques), below for recommendations to document variables whose values are structured objects (e.g. json objects, arrays, gridded data), or are references to external value representations.

 #### Tier 1.
 Simple list of variable names